riccardomanfrin/zerossl/README.md

 * `addr`, optinal listenening ip address for serving well-known secret token.
 If omitted defaulted to any addr `0.0.0.0`
 * `selfsigned` [default: false]: forces "dryrun" selfsigned certificate generation without zerossl exchanges.
 * `update_handler` [default: nil]: permits to specify a module that implements the `Zerossl.UpdateHandler` behavior to get notifications when the certificate is renewed.
 This can be used as trigger to reload a listening HTTPs server with the new certificate/key.
 The handler is always invoked upon start of the process: subordinating the start of the HTTPs server to the call by this handler is legitimate.
 * `account_key`: It is possible to use the account key in place of the user email for Zerossl to retrieve EAB credentials [getting EAB credentials](https://zerossl.com/documentation/acme/generate-eab-credentials/).
 I have not found why using one or the other would be better.
+For letsencrypt leave this empty as the account key is forged along the process, since letsenctypt doesn't require the `externalAccountBinding`.